3.12 Berlin: Music and Sound in the Digital Age

 Contact hours: 48 (6 per day)

 ECTS credits: 5

-In addition to the joint discussion of texts and film excerpts, excursions also provide an opportunity for an exchange with proven experts in the course subject areas.
+In addition to the joint discussion of texts, excursions also provide an opportunity for an exchange with proven experts in the course subject areas.

 At the end of the course, the participants can elaborate on and present a topic (either alone or in a group) of their choice in the context of the general list of topics on the course.Download Syllabus (printable PDF incl. day-to-day schedule)